peanutChowder/Spotify-Emulator/README.md

 # Spotify Emulator

 Emulate Spotify sessions with this program.
-The primary function of this program is to deal with SQL queries.
+The primary function of this program is to deal with SQL queries, integrated with Python.

+The program is run as:
+`mini_project_1.py <database.db>` where 'database.db' is a local sqlite database file.
+This database file should contain tables on user, song, playlist information, etc. A sample .db file is provided.

 ---